be5invis/Iosevka/doc/custom-build.md

 * `no-ligation`: Optional, Boolean, disables ligations.
 * `export-glyph-names`: Optional, Boolean, whether to export glyph names into the fonts.
 Setting this to `true` will increase file footprint, however this is necessary for ligature support in [Kitty](https://sw.kovidgoyal.net/kitty/).
 * `webfont-formats`: Optional, Array of String.
 Controls the formats needed to be exported into the webfont CSS.
 Valid options are `'ttf'` and `'woff2'`, or including both.
+* `build-texture-feature`: Optional, Boolean, whether to build the `TXTR` feature for cross-letter texture adjustments.
+Defaults to false.

 Build plan could have 5 optional subsections: `ligations`, `variants`, `weights`, `widths` and `slopes`.